capmeth/acid/docsite/docs/reference/options.md

 finalizeAsset: function | null
 ```

-The function receives each asset data object in the form that will be serialized into the build, and it must return the final form of the asset, as a nullish value will cause the asset to be skipped.
+The function receives each asset data object in the form that will be serialized into the build, and it must return the final form of the asset.

+Changing `tid`, `uid`, or `section` will have no effect here.
+A nullish return value will cause the asset to be skipped.

 You can use this, for example, to omit component assets without example files.